Choaib-ELMADI/getting-started-with-stm32/README.md

 ## Contents

-- **Docs**: Notes extracted from the book.
+- 📘 **Docs**: Notes extracted from the _Mastering STM32_ book.
-- **Examples**: C and Assembly programs.
+- 🧪 **Examples**: C and Assembly programs to explore low-level concepts.
-- **Notes**: Summaries and explanations from various sources.
-Recommended to check for quick understanding and diverse insights.
+- 📝 **Notes**: Quick summaries and explanations from various sources.
-- **Projects WS**: Practical implementations and experiments.
+- 🧰 **Projects WS**: Hands-on implementations and learning experiments.
-- **Nucleo-F446RE**: Contains all the original projects and examples from the book repo.
+- 🔧 **Nucleo-F446RE**: Projects tailored for the Nucleo-F446RE board.
-- **Mastering STM32 - Second Edition.pdf**: The original PDF file of the book.
+- 📦 **Learn by Building**: Folder for project-based learning.
+Project names and paths are listed in `projects.txt`, while actual implementations are found in `Projects WS`.

 ## STM32 Development Tools